 When we approach this part of ourselves with warmth, interest and curiosity, we’re often surprised!
 For often what feels like resistance isn’t resistance at all.

 The tenderness under resistance

-It may be a part of us that feels young and shy, unsure or nervous about venturing forth.
+It may be a part of you that feels young and shy, unsure or nervous about venturing forth.

-It may be a part of us that feels scared and overwhelmed or unsure of what to do.
+It may be a part that feels scared and overwhelmed or unsure of what to do.

-It may be a part of us that feels scared to grow, or scared to reveal itself, or scared to hope that change is possible.
+Or it may be a part that feels scared to grow, or scared to reveal itself, or scared to hope that change is possible.
 It longs, more than anything, to trust and to have faith in the tendril of new life that’s emerging out of the soil.

 The top layer of feeling